AdaCore/gnatcoverage/qualification/qm/plans/Tool_Quality_Assurance_Plan/Activities/content.rst

 **objectives:**

-  * Check that the Qualification Environment reported in the |str_doc| report is equivalent to the Operational Environment described in the |tor_doc|
+  * Check that the Verification Environment reported in the |str_doc| report is equivalent to the Operational Environment described in the |tor_doc|
     document.